DLEC 261 / EU Regulation

 How We Handle Delta Air Lines Differently

 We submit directly to Delta's claims department in Atlanta, citing the specific ECJ precedent that applies.
 For EU-departing flights, we emphasise Delta's EC261 obligations as an operating carrier from EU airports.
-For rejected claims, we escalate to the relevant EU aviation authority — Delta's compliance rate at ADR stage exceeds 65%.
+For rejected claims, we escalate to the relevant EU aviation authority — Delta's ADR process is available for escalation.

 02Common Delta Air Lines Disruptions